HomeResourcesBlogData (Use and Access) Act receives Royal Assent

 At Smart Data Foundry, we’ve already seen the transformative potential of responsibly shared data through our own tools, like the Economic Wellbeing Explorer and Economic Nowcast.
 These innovations demonstrate how unlocking smart data can provide real-time insights into the financial health of communities, helping policymakers, charities, and public services respond faster and more effectively to economic pressures.

-As the Data (Access and Use) Bill becomes law, it lays the foundation for even greater collaboration between sectors.
+As the Data (Access and Use) Act becomes law, it lays the foundation for even greater collaboration between sectors.
 By enabling secure, ethical access to data, we can accelerate solutions to some of society’s most urgent challenges, and drive meaningful, inclusive economic growth.